 A student's appearance, including dress and hygiene must not disrupt the educational process, or compromise standards of health and safety, as determined by the building principal, the Superintendent and/or Board of School Inspectors.
 The school does not prohibit hairstyles historically associated with race, ethnicity, or hair texture, including, but not limited to, protective hairstyles such as braids, locks, and twists.
+The school will not prohibit students from wearing or accessorizing the student's graduation attire with items associated with the student's cultural, ethnic or religious identity or any other protected characteristic or category identified in the Illinois Human Rights Act.
 Students who disrupt the educational process or compromise standards of health and safety must modify their appearance.